pauljoey/builder-js/README.md

  2. Quick/Easy to put into use for building web projects (lots of high-level helper functions)
  3. Able to continuously watch and build projects efficiently

-This is alpha software.
+This is omega (pre-alpha) software, meaning it could spell your doom.
 It is currently being developed to be made suitable for broader use.
 If you actually get it working and get some use out of it, let me know!!
 It would make my day.
 Feedback welcome.

 Prerequisites
 -------------